Wednesday, 22 February 2017

 ‘Everyone who believes that Jesus is the Messiah has been born of God.’

-Those who say that regeneration leads to faith often appeal to these words to support their view.
-They claim that the words are telling us two things:
+Those who say that the Bible refers to the first stage of gaining life at Christian conversion as regeneration often claim that these words are telling us two things:

 (1) Everyone who has faith has also been regenerated.